JimmyxGuo/Access-2024-18513/README.md

 Datasets:
 The datasets folder contains all the data used in our experiments, including 15000 simulation samples during the Cl2/HBr/O2 plasma etching simulation.

+Author's Note / Clarification on Loss Function
+Please note: In the published manuscript, there is a typographical error regarding the loss function.
+The text mentions "Mean Squared Error (MSE)"; however, the actual loss function implemented and optimized in our model is the Mean Absolute Error (MAE).

 Code:
 The code directory contains the Python scripts and Jupyter notebooks used for  model training and evaluation.